 - Sea salt and freshly ground black pepper - to taste

 - 370 ml chicken stock or bone broth (1½ cups) or water

 - 2 clove/s garlic - sliced

 - Preheat your oven to 150°C/300°F (fan-forced).

 - In a small bowl mix together the spices, salt and pepper.

-- Rub the beef with about 1 ½ tablespoons of the spice blend to coat it and place in a small casserole dish or roasting pan.
+- Rub the beef with about 1½ tablespoons of the spice blend to coat it and place in a medium sized Dutch oven, casserole dish (with a lid) or roasting pan.
 Place the remaining spice mix in a small jar for your next brisket.

 - Add the garlic, onion and pour over the stock (it should cover or almost cover the meat).

 - Cover with a lid or foil wrapped tightly to seal.